react-native-component/react-native-smart-button/README.md

 ## Usage

-Install the button from npm with `npm install react-native-smart-button --save`.
+Install the package from npm with `npm install react-native-smart-button --save`.
 Then, require it from your app's JavaScript files with `import Button from 'react-native-smart-button'`.

 If you need use badge button, Install the badge from npm with `npm install react-native-smart-badge --save`.